jota-ele-ene/just-me/README.md

     image: ""
     ```

-3. There are two tipes of icons.
-Most commons are those where an icon exists in the [Font Awesome icon set](https://fontawesome.com/).
+3. There are two types of icons.
+Most common ones are those where an icon exists in the [Font Awesome icon set](https://fontawesome.com/).
 If you can find the icon for your new profile there, fill in the `profile` variable in the front-matter.
-Usually, to use the Github icon, your HTML must include this code:
+For example, if you want to add your Github profile, an icon exists for **Github**.
+To use the Github icon everywhere, your HTML must include this code:

     ```
     <i class="fab fa-github"></i>
     ```

-    To use it in your home page, set `profile: github` in the front-matter, removing the `fa-` prefix.
+    To use it in your home page rendered with **Just-me!**, set `profile: github` in the front-matter, removing the `fa-` prefix.

     If you can't find an icon in Font Awesome, you can provide your own image.
 Review the `content\profiles\blog.md` markdown file to see an example.

 4. Only the markdown files where front-matter param `draft` is set to `false` are shown in the homepage.
-then you can provide your own image.  of your new post.

 ### Favicon

 To update favicon of the site, override the ones in `static/icons/` folder with your own.
+You can also review the template `partials\head\icons.html` to undertand how they are included in your pages.

 ### Backgrounds